debsamanta5571-dot/gridlock-tactics/README.md

 It is not built out of Unreal C++ objects.
 The rules are a separate C++ module loaded into what is basically a GUI.
 That standalone C++ build is meant to run as a small portable server on a microcomputer.
 It can also run with Unreal as a 3D board on desktop.

 Unreal sends commands to its own running C++ instance and draws the 3D board from that.
 There is a board view and a battle view right now.
-The art is still placeholder.
+All of the art assets are still placeholders.

 # Instructions